CoreWeave, Inc. (CRWV) Facing Securities Class Action Over Alleged Data Center Delays and Concealed Infrastructure Risks - Hagens Berman

 News provided byHagens Berman Sobol Shapiro LLP

-SAN FRANCISCO, Feb.
-24, 2026 /PRNewswire/ -- National shareholder rights law firm Hagens Berman is alerting investors in CoreWeave, Inc. (NASDAQ: CRWV) to a pending class action against the company and certain of its executives.
+SAN FRANCISCO , Feb.
+26, 2026 /PRNewswire/ -- National shareholder rights law firm Hagens Berman is alerting investors in CoreWeave, Inc. (NASDAQ: CRWV) to a pending class action against the company and certain of its executives.
 The suit alleges defendants misled the market regarding CoreWeave's ability to scale its AI infrastructure and meet its ambitious revenue guidance.

 Hagens Berman is investigating the alleged claims that CoreWeave overstated its capacity to satisfy "robust" customer demand and downplayed the severe operational risks posed by its heavy reliance on a single third-party data center supplier.
 Following revelations that a critical Denton, Texas data center cluster was months behind schedule, CoreWeave's market capitalization plummeted by approximately $14 billion.
 The firm urges investors who suffered substantial losses to submit your losses now.